stashgg/stash-unity/Assets/Stash.Popup/README.md

 }
 ```

+You can customize the checkout card size (e.g. for webshop or full-page flows) by setting `CardHeightRatioPortrait` (and other ratio properties) before calling `OpenCheckout()`.
+Restore the previous value in the dismiss callback if you need different sizes elsewhere.

 > **iOS Development Note:**
 > The first Stash checkout call may be slow when running under the Xcode debugger (especially if connected wirelessly), due to `WKWebView` processes being heavily instrumented by Xcode.
 This delay only affects debug sessions on the first call, not production builds.

 ### Using In-app browser